MileHacker Logo

 Keep these documents organized and accessible for your trip.

-• Passport & Visa: Valid passport, U.S. Visa or ESTA approval.
+• Passport & Visa: Valid passport, U.S. A visa OR an esta approval.
 Keep digital copies.

 • Travel Insurance: Physical and digital copies of policy details for quick access.

-• International Driving Permit: If your license is not in English (check rental car company rules).
+• International Driving Permit: If you have a non-english license English (check rental car company rules).

 • Health Docs: Vaccination records or health documentation recommended by your provider.

-• Reservations: Printed and digital copies of Timed Entry (if applicable), camping, and accommodation bookings.
+• Reservations: Printed and digital copies of Timed Entry (if relevant), camping, and accommodation bookings.

-• Emergency Contacts: List of emergency contacts, medical conditions, allergies (card in wallet, phone note).
+• Emergency Contacts: List of emergency contacts, health conditions, allergies (card in wallet, phone note).

-• IDs for Discounts: Student/senior/press IDs for National Park passes or local Moab discounts.
+• IDs for Discounts: Student/senior/press IDs for National Park permits or local Moab discounts.

 • Nordace - Modern travel bags.